errbit/errbit_plugin/README.md

 ## Contributing

-Discuss any changes you'd like to make with the authors on the mailing list, or by opening a github issue.
+Discuss any changes you'd like to make with the authors on the mailing list, or by opening a GitHub issue.